wordofwarning/wordofwarning.org/current/2012-autumnwinter/madeinchina/index.md

 [www.bac.org.uk](http://www.bac.org.uk/get-involved/programmes/bac-t/)

 ####Credits
-Presented by BAC Take out and funded by Arts Council England.
+Presented by BAC Take Out and funded by Arts Council England.
 Developed with support from National Theatre Studio, The Junction and The Basement.
 Made In China is a National Theatre Studio Affiliate Company.

 ####Venue & Booking Details